adam-singer/bench/README.md

 There has been a fair amount of [discussion] (https://groups.google.com/a/dartlang.org/group/misc/) lately regarding [benchmarking of code on the Dart VM] (http://www.dartlang.org/articles/benchmarking/).
-Bench was written with the goal of making it easy to quickly write reliable benchmark functions for the Dart VM.
+Bench is being written with the goal of making it easy to quickly write reliable benchmark functions for the Dart VM.